hwarden162/hwarden162/README.md

 👋 Hi, I’m @hwarden162

-Interested in the uses of explainable AI to investigate the effects of mutations on the transcriptional and phenotypic properties of cells.
-Also interested in the practical application of hypergraph theory.
+Interested in using machine learning to investigate how cells change shape in response to mutations.

 Find out more about me at www.hwarden.com